|

 quarantined this place?"
 Edlin asked.
 "Yeah, what he said,"

-Brody added.
-"Probably not just Corlos," Jana answered, "see this
+Brody perked up.
+"Probably not just Corlos," Jana answered, "see

 IN A DIMENSION OVERLAYING THEIRS